markusbjorklund/fullstack/README.md

 # Full Stack Web Development

-This is my tasklist for the Full stack open 2020.
+My tasklist for the Full stack open 2020.
 This is part of Centrias "Road to Software Engineering".

 The course consist of a total of 10 parts.
 Part 1-8 needs to be completed before the deadline.
 Credits will be given for part 9-10.

+URL to submit exercises: https://studies.cs.helsinki.fi/stats/courses/fullstackopen

-Deadline is <b>6.12.2020</b>.
+Deadline is **6.12.2020**.

+---

 ## Part 0